Antisemitism in Islam: Constitution of Medina

-In paragraph 16 of this document, it states that: 'Those Jews who follow us are entitled to our aid and support so long as they shall not have wronged us or lent assistance (to any enemies) against us'.

-Paragraph 37 has it that 'To the Jews their own expenses and to the Muslims theirs.
-They shall help one another in the event of any attack on the people covered by this document.
-There shall be sincere friendship, exchange of good counsel, fair conduct and no treachery between them.'
 The three local Jewish tribes were the Banu Nadir, the Banu Qurayza, and the Banu Qaynuqa.
-While Muhammad clearly had no prejudice against them, and appears to have regarded his own message as substantially the same as that received by Jews on Sinai, tribal politics, and Muhammad's deep frustration at Jewish refusals to accept his prophethood, quickly led to a break with all three.
+According to Rodinson, Muhammad had no prejudice against them, and appears to have regarded his own message as substantially the same as that received by Jews at Mount Sinai.
+Reuven Firestone claims that tribal politics, and Muhammad's deep frustration with Jewish refusals to accept his prophethood, quickly led to a break with all three.

-Hostility between Muslims and Banu Qaunuqa
+Hostility between Muslims and the Banu Qaynuqa

 The Banu Qaynuqa were expelled from Medina in 624 CE.
 In March 624 CE, Muslims led by Muhammad defeated the Meccans of the Banu Quraysh tribe in the Battle of Badr.
 Ibn Ishaq writes that a dispute broke out between the Muslims and the Banu Qaynuqa (the allies of the Khazraj tribe) soon afterwards.
 When a Muslim woman visited a jeweler's shop in the Qaynuqa marketplace, she was pestered to uncover her hair.
 The goldsmith, a Jew, pinned her clothing such that, upon getting up, she was stripped naked.
-A Muslim man coming upon the resulting commotion killed the shopkeeper in retaliation.
+A Muslim man, coming upon the resulting commotion, killed the shopkeeper in retaliation.
 A mob of Jews from the Qaynuqa tribe then pounced on the Muslim man and killed him.
 This escalated to a chain of revenge killings, and enmity grew between Muslims and the Banu Qaynuqa.

 Traditional Islamic sources view these episodes as a violation of the Constitution of Medina.
 Muhammad himself regarded this as casus belli.
-However, Western scholars and historians do not find in these events the underlying reason for Muhammad's attack on the Qaynuqa.
-Fred Donner argues that Muhammad turned against the Banu Qaynuqa because as artisans and traders, the latter were in close contact with Meccan merchants.
-Weinsinck views the episodes cited by the Muslim historians used to justify their expulsion, such as a Jewish goldsmith humiliating a Muslim woman, as having no more than anecdotal value.
+However, Islamic studies scholars often do not find in these events the underlying reason for Muhammad's attack on the Qaynuqa.
+Fred Donner argues that Muhammad turned against the Banu Qaynuqa because, as artisans and traders, the latter were in close contact with Meccan merchants.
+Dutch early twentieth-century Semiticist Arent Jan Weinsinck viewed the episodes cited by Muslim historians used to justify the Jews' expulsion as having no more than anecdotal value.
 He writes that the Jews had assumed a contentious attitude towards Muhammad, and as a group possessing substantial independent power, they posed a great danger.
 Wensinck thus concludes that Muhammad, strengthened by the victory at the Battle of Badr, soon resolved to eliminate the Jewish opposition to himself.
 Norman Stillman also believes that Muhammad decided to move against the Jews of Medina after being strengthened in the wake of the Battle of Badr.